-- Familiarize yourself with the Office of International Education's guidelines.
+- Familiarize yourself with the Cronin Center's guidelines.
 If you act outside of these or the expectations outlined above, you may be sent home at any time at the discretion of the instructor and at your own expense.
 If you are sent home, you will fail the course. - The group will travel together from Boston and return there unless the professor is notified before the application deadline.
-Deviation from the group, if possible, requires students to sign a waiver of responsibility and pay any difference in airfare.
+Divergence from the group requires students to sign a waiver of responsibility and pay any difference in airfare.